ChapelR/harlowe-audio/docs/README.md

 ## Playlist Methods

-Like groups, playlists recieve a subset of track methods, along with a few methods of their own.
+Like groups, playlists receive a subset of track methods, along with a few methods of their own.
 Most of these methods are chainable.

 ---